 The New Computing Platform – Virtual Reality

-The main focus for VR technology has been gaming and entertainment, but in a recent interview, Mark Zuckerberg, the creator of Facebook, revealed that VR could, in fact, be the next platform for computing and business.
-This will surely surpass any of our existing parameters and conventions, and if successfully incorporated into the business world, could provide the resources for business meetings, interviews, and employee training.
+The main focus of VR technology has been gaming and entertainment, but in a recent interview, Mark Zuckerberg, the creator of Facebook, revealed that VR could, in fact, be the next platform for computing and business.
+This will surely surpass any of our existing parameters and conventions and, if successfully incorporated into the business world, could provide the resources for business meetings, interviews, and employee training.

 Technology – On the Incline:

-AR and VR are still taking baby steps in the commercial market, and are used as more of an entertainment novelty rather than for everyday life.
+AR and VR are still taking baby steps in the commercial market and are used as more of an entertainment novelty rather than for everyday life.
 According to Zuckerberg’s predictions, it will be as long as a decade before people begin to assimilate VR and AR technology into daily life and mainstream society.
-Mobile app development needs to be developed with purposeful and interesting uses for this technology, for it to become more necessary and useful in everyday situations.
-Tech companies are now integrating specialist teams of researchers, developers, and technicians to help to break through the noise and discover the new uses for virtual reality.
+Mobile app development needs to be developed with purposeful and interesting uses for this technology to become more necessary and useful in everyday situations.
+Tech companies are now integrating specialist teams of researchers, developers, and technicians to help to break through the noise and discover new uses for virtual reality.
 Everybody is open to making mistakes, and the process is still in the trial and error stage of the journey.
 Facebook is said to be in the process of shutting down 500 demo sites that haven’t piqued the public’s interest.
 This process can be long and meticulous, but in the end, technology will prevail.

 A Whole New Perspective on the World:

-There are countless different purposes for VR, one being the notion of exploring far off, interesting destinations.
-People can immerse themselves in this virtual reality, exploring hostile and uninhabited destinations such as the Amazon Rainforest, or outer space.
-This can be used for some different purposes, either as a form of escapism, help with mental illness and for educational purposes.
-VR and AR are currently limited to the visual and auditory senses, but as technology progresses, developers will seek to include other senses, reminiscent to the 4D cinematic experience, where touch and smell are incorporated.
+There are countless different purposes for VR, one being the notion of exploring far-off, interesting destinations.
+People can immerse themselves in this virtual reality, exploring hostile and uninhabited destinations such as the Amazon Rainforest or outer space.
+This can be used for some different purposes, either as a form of escapism, help with mental illness or for educational purposes.
+VR and AR are currently limited to the visual and auditory senses, but as technology progresses, developers will seek to include other senses reminiscent of the 4D cinematic experience, where touch and smell are incorporated.

 Taking the Product to Market: